Data augmentation instead of explicit regularization: Methods

 \section{Methods}

-This section describes the experimental setup for systematically analyzing the role of data augmentation in deep neural networks compared to weight decay and dropout and builds upon the methods used in preliminary studies \citep{hernandez2018daug_advantages, hernandez2018weightdecay_dropout,zhang2016}.
+This section describes the main aspects of the experimental setup for systematically analyzing the role of data augmentation in deep neural networks compared to weight decay and dropout.
+The methods build upon those used in preliminary studies \cite{hergar2018wddropout,zhang2016understandingdl}.
+Extended details can be consulted in the supplementary material and the code uploaded to \href{https://github.com/alexhernandezgarcia/data-aug-invariance/}{github.com/alexhernandezgarcia/data-aug-invariance}.